 Life as a Data Engineer has just begun

 After Data Academy matchmaking began.
 This means that there is no superior who says that this is now your job and do it.
 Process includes my interest, available projects and different positions in projects that allow me to select interesting projects for me.
 As a Data Engineer there are quite a lot of subtopics that you can focus on from MDM to Datawarehouse building to ML/AI in different projects that allow quite a lot of freedom in personal development.
-Btw there is always an option to work in our other offices and client projects in Finland, Estonia, Sweden, Germany, Netherlands, Norway or Belgium.
+Btw there is an option to work in our other offices and client projects in Finland, Denmark, Estonia, Sweden, Germany, or Belgium.